microsoft/DNS-Challenge/README.md

   script by default will place the downloaded audio data there.
 After the download, it will contain clean speech, noise, and room impulse responses required for creating the training data.

-* The **Baseline** directory contains the enhanced clips for both tracks.
-These enhanced clips will be corresponding to dev testset.
+* The **Baseline** directory contains the enhanced clips from dev testset for both tracks.

-* **download-dns-challenge-5-headset.sh** - this is the script to download the data for headset (Track 1).
+* **download-dns-challenge-5-headset-training.sh** - this is the script to download the data for headset (Track 1).
 By default, the data will be placed into the `./datasets_fullband/` folder.
 Please take a look at the script and **uncomment** the perferred download method._ Unmodified, the script performs a dry run and retrieves only the HTTP headers for each archive.

-* **download-dns-challenge-5-speakerphone.sh** - this is the script to download the data for speakerphone (Track 2).
+* **download-dns-challenge-5-speakerphone-training.sh** - this is the script to download the data for speakerphone (Track 2).

 * **noisyspeech_synthesizer_singleprocess.py** - is used to synthesize noisy-clean speech pairs for training purposes.